* This review may contain thermo-optical camouflage spoilers *

 Edited by Billy Rich and Neil Smith it appears purposely but jarringly choppy in places, who knows possibly to cash in on the younger age rating or a home media extended marketing ploy, either way this hampers what could be a decent if somewhat condensed adaption as Major, a brain in her mechanical body, or shell fights her way through cyber-enhanced foe at times utilising her tantalising thermo-optical camouflage.
 You'd think though that the screen writers would have the opportunity to deep dive into the themes, rather than dull them down.
 Also the cumbersome spider tank steals from the closing some much needed tension.
 There are a few twists and emotional scenes in amongst the handful of action set ups but the premises are material we've seen explored before.
 Lorne Balfe and Clint Mansell's music is moving and perfectly fitting, to Sanders' credit it has quiet times, Asbaek particularly shines in these moments.

 Essentially this incarnation of Ghost in the Shell is a journey of self discovery and one finding themselves, not about Major becoming more.
-It's reminiscent of Robocop, Strange Days, Aeon Flux, Ultraviolet and countless others and that's the snag with the timing of this live-adaptation, a good movie is (usually) a good movie no matter how original or unoriginal it happens to be but it doesn't feel fresh enough to break the mould.
+It's reminiscent of Robocop, Strange Days, Aeon Flux, Ultraviolet and countless others and that's the snag with the timing of this live-adaptation, a good movie is (usually) a good movie no matter how original or unoriginal it happens to be but it almost doesn't feel fresh enough to break the mould.
 That said, it more than holds up to repeat viewings.

 Overall, it's worth your time if only for the visuals, comic book action and robotics.
 Now with the origin-like story already told a sequel could be very appealing indeed.